Consumer Claims TAS

 The ACL also includes specific protections.
 These relate to false or misleading representations (examples include; advertising that products do something they cannot do, stating that a product is endorsed by someone who does not endorse the products or saying that they are new when they are second hand), unsolicited sales, pyramid schemes and incorrect or misleading pricing.

+Like similar bodies in other states, it gives priority to matters which are serious, continuing, widespread (or industry wide) and/or affects a number of consumers.
+It is important to note that OCAT does not act on behalf of consumers (or traders) and you must seek your own legal representation in relation to such matters.
 The first step in resolving any consumer claim should be to speak with the trader directly.
 Before other enforcement steps are taken or a matter is referred to OCAT there is an expectation that this has occurred.
 This may be an informal approach, and if this is unsuccessful, a letter of demand can be sent, usually with the assistance of a lawyer, to the trader in question.

 If this is unsuccessful, or the trader in question ignores the approach, the matter can be enforced through the courts.
 Unlike other states, there is no general tribunal in Tasmania which handles civil matters.
-The Magistrates’ Court deals with minor civil claims under $5000 (as well as matters for the same amount under the Consumer Credit Code) and general civil matters up to $50,000, while the Supreme Court handles claims above this amount.
-The Magistrates’ Court can deal with matters above $50,000, but only if both parties agree.
+The Magistrates Court deals with minor civil claims under $5000 (as well as matters for the same amount under the Consumer Credit Code) and general civil matters up to $50,000, while the Supreme Court handles claims above this amount.
+The Magistrates Court can deal with matters above $50,000, but only if both parties agree.

 How the matter is handled then differs.
 For minor civil claims, the matter will proceed to a compulsory conciliation conference.
-If it is for a larger amount, the Magistrate will hold a hearing to clarify the matters in dispute and see if the matter can be resolved without the need for a formal hearing.
+If it is for a larger amount, the magistrate will hold a hearing to clarify the matters in dispute and see if the matter can be resolved without the need for a formal hearing.
 In the Supreme Court matters are handled much more formally, however the judge can direct parties to attend mediation to attempt to resolve a matter.